Dunghedspi/chat-realtime/readme.md

 javascript.
 The interface of the application is not responsive because this is just a project of learning more knowledge.
-You can clone this application to refer to a basic application written for those who are new to typescript, javascript, nestjs, reactjs, webrtc (video call), socketIo.
+You can clone this application to refer to a basic application written for those who are new to typescript, javascript, nestjs, reactjs, webrtc (video call), socketIo, readis(apdater).